 Since a Frame Scheduler does not stop until the end of a minor frame, you can stop and restart a group of synchronized schedulers by calling frs_stop() for each one before the end of a minor frame.
-You can cause them all to resume at the same time by calling frs_resume() for each one between one time-base interrupt and the next.
+There is no way to restart all of a group of schedulers with the certainty that they start up on the same time-base interrupt.